 - 1. The name of a defined function or operator, followed by the line number at which the operation is halted, and followed by the symbol if the operation is suspended.
-The name of a function or operator defined in a namespace other than the root is displayed relative to the root.
-For example, UTIL.PRINT.
+The name of the function or operator is its full pathname relative to the root namespace #.
+For example, #.UTIL.PRINT.
 In addition, the display of a function or operator which has dynamically changed space away from its origin is prefixed with its current space.
-For example, [DSE] TRAV.
+For example, [] TRAV.

 - 2. A primitive operator symbol.

-- 3. The Execute function symbol (4).
+- 3. The Execute function symbol (♠).

 - 4. The Evaluated Input symbol (□).

-- 5. The System Function DQ or SR (occurs when executing a callback function).
+- 5. The System Function □DQ or □SR (occurs when executing a callback function).

 '''

 )SI

-PLUS[2]
+#.PLUS[2]

 .

-MATDIV[4]
+#.MATDIV[4]

-FOO[1]
+#.FOO[1]

 '''